 In October 2005, the Company completed the purchase of 122 acres of land in Polk County, Florida for \$8.1 million.
-The land will be developed for the use as a sales office and inventory center to repair, refurbish and store modular rental equipment.
+The land is currently being developed for the use as a sales office and inventory center to repair, refurbish and store modular rental equipment.
+The development is expected to be completed in mid 2008.